Jonny-exe/binary-fractions/binary_fractions/README.md

 - `value` _str_ - binary string representation of number
 - `ndigits` _int_ - number of digits after decimal point, precision
+- `simplify` _bool_ - If simplify is False, it leaves fractional binary strings as much unchanged as possible.
+  If simplify is True it simplifies returned fractional binary string representation.

 **Returns**: